OfficeDev/office-scripts-docs/docs/overview/excel.md

 :::image type="content" source="../images/code-editor-intro.png" alt-text="The Code Editor showing the script code used in this tutorial.":::

-Use the Code Editor to edit scripts recorded with the Action Recorder or make a brand to script.
+Use the Code Editor to edit scripts recorded with the Action Recorder or make a brand new script.
 This tool lets you tweak and customize scripts to better suit your exact needs.
 You can also add logic and functionality that is not directly accessible through the Excel UI, such as conditional statements (if/else) and loops.

 > [!TIP]
 > The Action Recorder has a **Copy as code** button to record actions into script code without saving the entire script.
 >
 > :::image type="content" source="../images/action-recorder-copy-code.png" alt-text="The Action Recorder task pane with the 'Copy as code' button highlighted.":::

 Our [tutorials](../tutorials/excel-tutorial.md) provide a guided and structured way learn the capabilities of Office Scripts.
-After completing the tutorials, read [Scripting fundamentals for Office Scripts in Excel](../develop/scripting-fundamentals.md) to learn more about the Code Editor and how to write and edit your own scripts.
+After completing the tutorials, read [Fundamentals for Office Scripts in Excel](../develop/scripting-fundamentals.md) to learn more about the Code Editor and how to write and edit your own scripts.
 For additional information about the Code Editor and how your script code is interpreted, read [Office Scripts Code Editor environment](code-editor-environment.md).

 ## Share Office Scripts